acoustic-content-samples/sample-js-helper/README.md

 ### Logging in and retrieving authoring content by id

-Before calling an authoring API, you must first login to Watson Content Hub using the "/login/v1/basicauth" REST API and then call the individual authoring APIs.
+Before calling an authoring API, you must first login to Acoustic Content using the "/login/v1/basicauth" REST API and then call the individual authoring APIs.
 Authoring APIs require that you are authenticated as a user with an Editor role or higher (Manager or Admin) and will not work with users associated with the Viewer role.

 For example: